-State Capital Renewal Grants
+State Capital Grants

-Capital renewal grants are state grants allocated proportionally to each community college district based on the latest fall on-campus nonresidential gross square feet of facilities as certified by the ICCB.
 These grants are utilized for miscellaneous capital improvements such as rehabilitation, remodeling, improvement, and repair; architect/engineer services; supplies; fixed equipment, and materials; and other expenses required to complete the work.
+The State of Illinois assigned \$1,322,740 of capital grant monies which are being managed by the Capital Development Board (CDB).
 These funds do not lapse at the end of the fiscal year.